eigerco/polka-storage-book/src/storagext-cli/storage-provider.md

 }
 ```

-> You can read more about `prove_commit` extrinsic in [_Pallets/Storage Provider/Prove-commit sector_](../pallets/storage-provider.md#prove_commit_sector).
+> More information about `prove_commit` extrinsic is available in [_Pallets/Storage Provider/Prove-commit sector_](../pallets/storage-provider.md#prove_commit_sector).

 ### `submit-windowed-post`

-The `submit-windowed-post` command allows you to submit a windowed PoSt proof.
-The PoSt proof needs to be periodically submitted to prove that some sector is still stored.
-Sectors are proven in a baches called partitions.
+The `submit-windowed-post` command submits a windowed PoSt proof.
+The post proof needs to be periodically submitted to prove that some sector is still stored.
+Sectors are proven in batches called partitions.

 ### Parameters